marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 >>> areas = extract_column(file_path='data_set.txt', col_name='areas')
 ```

 > 👉 The ``extract_column`` function aims to simplify the task of extracting data for people with no previous programming experience in Python.
-If you are familiar with the most common Python scientific libraries, the natural way to interact with the data and the script is using the import tool implemented in the Spyder IDE and the Pandas library.
+If you are familiar with common Python scientific libraries, the natural way to interact with the data and the script is using the import tool implemented in the Spyder IDE and the Pandas library.
 Also, you will be able to reproduce all the results shown in this tutorial using the dataset provided with the script, the attached data_set.txt file.